By Aaron Earls

 But that doesn’t stop many followers of Christ from seeing the term negatively.
-More than 4 in 10 Christians (42 percent) say it is offensive when people say “X-mas” instead of “Christmas,” according to a new study from Lifeway Research.
+More than 4 in 10 Christians (42 percent) say it is offensive when people say “X-mas” instead of “Christmas,” according to a study from Lifeway Research.

 Instead of being offended, Christians could see someone using “X-mas” as a gospel opportunity.

 People are open to faith-filled conversations this time of year.
 They expect to talk about Christ during Christmas.

 Four in 10 Americans who never attend church (41 percent) say Christmas should be more about Jesus.Whether others recognize it or not, the X in X-mas is a reminder of who Jesus is. — @wardrobedoor Click To Tweet